Skip to main content

 • As needed, time will be provided to review/complete paperwork and use the bathroom before your adventure begins.

-• Once paperwork has been complete and reviewed, an Adventure WV staff person will guide participants to the WVU Outdoor Education Center.
+• Once paperwork has been completed and reviewed, an Adventure WV staff person will guide participants to the WVU Outdoor Education Center.
 This is a short hike from the parking area.

 • Trained guides and facilitators will conduct an orientation prior to any adventure.
-This is the perfect time to ask questions and ensure you understand the activity entirely.
-All gear is provided and no prior experience is necessary.
+This is the perfect time to ask questions and ensure you fully understand the activity.
+All gear is provided, and no prior experience is necessary.

 • Late arrival: If you arrive late for your adventure, follow the trail from the parking lot up to the Outdoor Education Center and locate the Program Manager.
 You may also contact the Outdoor Education Center's phone: 304.680.ZIPP (9477)